-The Battle of Bosworth Field was considered by some to be the last battle of the Wars of the Roses, the civil war between the Plantagenet kings of England.
-The Plantagenets were divided between the supporters of the successors to the Dukes of York (Edward IV, Edward V, and Richard III) and the successors to the Dukes of Lancaster (Henry IV, Henry V, Henry VI, and Henry VII), a conflict which raged throughout the latter part of the 15th century.
+The Battle of Bosworth Field is considered by many to be the last battle of the Wars of the Roses, the civil war between the Plantagenet kings of England.
+The Plantagenets were divided between the supporters of the successors to the Dukes of York (Edward IV, Edward V, and Richard III) and the successors to the Dukes of Lancaster (Henry IV, Henry V, Henry VI, and Henry VII), and the conflict raged throughout the latter part of the 15th century.

-The aristocracy was decimated by this constant civil war and at the end, the last heir to the Lancastrians, Henry VII of the House of Tudor and who had a tenuous claim to the throne (through an illegitimate line) defeated Richard III at the Battle of Bosworth Field on 22 August 1485.
+The aristocracy was decimated by this constant civil war, and at the end the last heir to the Lancastrian line was Henry VII of the House of Tudor, who had a tenuous claim to the throne (through an illegitimate line).

-In fact, others consider that the definitive final battle of the Wars of the Roses was not at Bosworth Field, but at the Battle of Stoke in 1487, where Richard’s heir, the Duke of Suffolk was finally defeated.
+Though most consider Bosworth to be the final battle in the Wars of the Roses, others place the Battle of Stoke Field in 1487 as the final clash, where Richard’s heir, the Duke of Suffolk, was finally defeated.

 Bosworth Field – Actual Site today

 Until October 2009, it was thought that the Battle of Bosworth Field had taken place at the location of the Bosworth Field Visitor Centre at Ambion Hill Farm.

 The real Bosworth Field was only confirmed to the public in February 2010 however, following the excavation of several artefacts at a site around a mile away that was the actual site of Richard III’s demise.
 Amongst these was a silver badge bearing Richard’s emblem – a boar.